davewsmith/toydeploy/README.md

     $ vagrant provision

-## TODO: Deploying onto a Pi on the home network
+## Deploying onto a Pi on the home network

+I'm using existing Pis that already have my public key installed.
+Otherwise, `ssh-copy-id` would do that.

 With the virtual environment activated,